 Legislation (House Bill 617) allows a public school principal to appoint any employee to serve as the TA pending review and approval by the local Superintendent.
-Although principals may select any employee, keep in mind that the TA remains culpable if test security infractions occur.
+Although principals may select any employee, keep in mind that the STC and TA may remain culpable if test security infractions occur.